A Selected Chronological Bibliography of

 (AU), Katherine A. Kantardjieff (US), R. John Collier (US), and David Eisenberg

-Luo (US), Hiroshi Fujii (US), Thomas Gerster (CH), and Robert Gayle Roeder (US)
+(US), Hiroshi Fujii (US), Thomas Gerster (CH), and Robert Gayle Roeder (US) demonstrated

-demonstrated that coactivators can be ubiquitous, monitoring many genes in a
+that coactivators can be ubiquitous, monitoring many genes in a variety of

-variety of cells, or specific to one particular cell type.
-They introduced the
+cells, or specific to one particular cell type.
+They introduced the concept of

-concept of cell specificity after they demonstrated that the coactivator OCA-B,
+cell specificity after they demonstrated that the coactivator OCA-B, the first

-the first cell-specific coactivator, discovered by Roeder in 1992, is unique to
+cell-specific coactivator, discovered by Roeder in 1992, is unique to immune

-(US) used microdissection and in vitro amplification of specific
+used microdissection and in vitro amplification of specific chromosomal

-chromosomal regions, followed by labelling for fluorescent in situ
+regions, followed by labelling for fluorescent in situ hybridization (FISH) to

-hybridization (FISH) to normal metaphase chromosomes (Micro-FISH).
-These Micro-FISH
+normal metaphase chromosomes (Micro-FISH).
+These Micro-FISH probes could

-probes could successfully determine the derivation of chromosome segments unidentifiable
+successfully determine the derivation of chromosome segments unidentifiable by

 Anne